A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 A Country Boy In Africa

-A Country Boy In Africa by George Hoffman (1998).
-A professional hunter starts out his career with very little money, a new rifle and two young trackers.
+A Country Boy In Africa by George Hoffman (1998) is the account of an American professional hunter in Africa who starts out his career with very little money, a new rifle and two young trackers.
 At the end of his career he has no money, an old rifle and two old trackers.
-But what adventures they enjoyed in the interim.
-From Missouri's woods to Africa, George Hoffman made that trip 25 years ago and he's been hunting professionally ever since.
-Not only has he hunted all the game under the African sun, but he is the developer of the Hoffman .416 rifle caliber - the same used by Blunt, Dyer, Selby, Lawrence and even John Taylor.
+But what adventures they enjoyed in the interim - not only had he hunted all the game under the African sun, but he was the developer of the Hoffman wildcat .416 rifle calibre.
+George Hoffman died in 2003.

 William Dayton Holmes